novakoolhub/Scripts/Libraries/LuAura/API.md

-The first argument is the name/title of the action, the second argument is all the items/things that can be selected, the third argument is the default item/thing selected (if set to nil then the selected will be "None"), the fourth argument is the function that will be executed when clicking the frame or when selecting an item/thing.
+The first argument is the name/title of the action, the second argument is all the items/things that can be selected, the third argument is the default item/thing selected (if set to nil then the selected will be "None"), the fourth argument controls if the items will be sorted alphabetically or not, the fifth argument is the function that will be executed when clicking the frame or when selecting an item/thing.

 The first argument of the function will return what item/thing has been selected, the second argument of the function will return whether the frame has been clicked or an item/thing has been selected (if its true, then the frame has been clicked, if its false, then an item has been selected).